Aller au contenu principal

 01

-You learned some French at school, and most of it has faded.
+You took some French in school and most of it has faded.

 You remember a few words and a few expressions, but it all feels fuzzy now.
-You know you could get back into it, except every method you find feels intimidating.
-You want a gentle way back in, without having to tackle a 400-page grammar book.
+You know you could pick it back up - except every method you find feels intimidating.
+What you want is an easy way back in, without having to crack open a 400-page grammar book.

 02

-You've tried Duolingo, but you're not learning anything you can actually use.
+You've tried Duolingo and you're not really learning anything you can use.

-You know the colours, the animals, the days of the week.
-But when you want to say something real, talk about your day, or write a message to a French friend, the words aren't there.
-The exercises feel abstract, and nothing really sticks.
+You know the colors, the animals, the days of the week.
+But when you want to say something real - talk about your day, write a message to a French friend - the words just aren't there.
+The exercises feel abstract and nothing really sticks.

 03

-You open an app, keep going for three days, then stop.
+You open an app, keep at it for three days, then drop off.
 You download an 80-page PDF and never come back to it.
-What you need is a format that is short enough and varied enough to help you stick with it for three months.
+What you need is a format that's short enough and varied enough to keep you going for three months.

 90 everyday themes

-Not just colourful idioms.
-Also the small turns of phrase French people use all the time, the kind that make the difference between correct French and French that sounds right.
+You'll find a few colorful idioms, sure - but mostly the small turns of phrase French people use all the time, the kind that make the difference between correct French and French that actually sounds right.

 Day 03Sécher les coursSchool